elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 ### Why FAIR video materials matter
 Making your video materials FAIR increases their long-term value and educational impact:

-- It makes it easy to locate videos
+- It makes them easy to locate
-- It supports asynchronous learning when videos can be viewed or downloaded anytime, anywhere
+- It supports asynchronous learning when they can be viewed or downloaded anytime, anywhere
-- It enables using videos across platforms and tools
+- It enables using them across platforms and tools
-- It allow others to legally adapt or remix content
+- It allow others to legally adapt or remix them
-- It ensures videos remain available and understandable over time
+- It ensures they remain available and understandable over time

 In short: **FAIR video = more impact from the effort you put into creating it**
 By sharing your training videos in a FAIR way, you amplify their reach, support diverse learners, and contribute to a more open and connected scientific training ecosystem.